dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 ### LBR on Intel Platforms

 Intel first implemented its Last Branch Record (LBR) facility in the NetBurst microarchitecture.
 Initially, it could record only the 4 most recent branch outcomes.
 It was later enhanced to 16 starting with Nehalem and to 32 starting from Skylake.
-Prior to the Goldencove microarchitecture, LBR was implemented as a set of model-specific registers (MSRs), but now it works within architectural registers.
+Prior to the Golden Cove microarchitecture, LBR was implemented as a set of model-specific registers (MSRs), but now it works within architectural registers.
 Its primary advantage is that LBR features are clearly defined and there is no need to check the exact model number of the current CPU.
 It makes support in the OS and profiling tools much easier.
 Also, LBR entries can be configured to be included in the PEBS records (see [@sec:secPEBS]).

 The LBR registers act like a ring buffer that is continuously overwritten and provides only 32 most recent branch outcomes.
 Each LBR entry is comprised of three 64-bit values: